The Compromiseless Reconciliation of I/O and Purity

 main :: IO ()

-main = printFibN 10
+= printFibN 10 main

 And here we are.
 A full, executable Haskell program.
 You can download and run it yourself.

 As we can see, every function or declaration that makes up our program is completely pure and side-effectless.
-In fact, the assembly of main itself is side-effectless and pure.
-We assemble the IO () that main returns in a pure way. printFibN 10 will return the exact same computation representation every single time we run it.
+In fact, the assembly of main

-printFibN 10 is pure.
-Every time we evaluate printFibN 10, we get the exact same computation representation/instruction list.
+, we get the exact same computation representation/instruction list.

-Therefore, main is pure, as well.
-Every time we evaluate main, we get the exact same computational data structure.
+is pure, as well.
+Every time we evaluate main

 Purity challenged?